spartanhl/SHL_Pod_SecondaryBMS/README.md

 # SHL_Pod_SecondaryBMS
-### STM32 Nucleo-F746xx test environment with a library of supported API for the Secondary BMS: *Energus TinyBMS s516-150A*
+### STM32 Nucleo-F746xx application with a library of supported commands for the Secondary BMS: *Energus TinyBMS s516-150A*

 ## Connections / Wiring